“If there’s no demon within, the demon outside can do us no harm.–African Proverb

 Welcome back to our second “Empty House” installment (You might want to read Empty Houses, Pt.
 1 if you haven’t already).

 Assuming this isn’t the first “Change of Heart” post you’ve read, you’ve probably already figured this out…I love finding gospel wisdom from unorthodox sources.
 So, I guess you shouldn’t be surprised to see this little gem pop up here:

-essay on pro capital punishment
+ielts essay on crime and punishment

 Shrek: Ogres are like onions.

 Donkey: Oh, you leave em out in the sun, they get all brown, start sproutin’ little white hairs.